By David H. Rothman

-But Laura O’Grady, our new library relations coordinator, the library director in Hershey, Pennsylvania, would go further—in suggesting a model closer to the one Ms. Scott has in mind.
+But Laura O’Grady, our former library relations coordinator, who at the time was the library director in Hershey, Pennsylvania, would go further—in suggesting a model closer to the one Ms. Scott has in mind.
 She wants to avoid committing endowment money to national digital library systems, period, even if this is just one expenditure for virtual and brick-and-mortar libraries.

 “While I agree that a centralized eBook public library makes so much sense in terms of efficiencies,” she tells me, “I believe many libraries like the fact that their purchasing decisions (both vendor and item) are made at the local level.